 It is also worth aligning destinations with the sixth form’s outcomes profile.
 With A-level results in the broad middle range, the academy may suit students aiming for a wide set of post-18 options, particularly where consistent attendance, strong organisation and a structured study routine are the decisive factors.

-The published admissions number for Year 7 entry in September 2026 is 175.
+The published admissions number for Year 7 entry is 175.

 A distinctive feature here is aptitude-based entry linked to its performing arts specialism.
 Up to 10% of places are allocated by aptitude across Art and Textiles, Music, Dance and Drama, using workshops and auditions (typically on a Saturday morning, with an alternative day available for those who cannot attend on Saturdays).
 Families interested in this route should factor in the extra steps and make sure they request the additional application process in good time.

-For open events, Thurrock’s secondary admissions information lists an open evening on Thursday 25 September 2025 (4pm to 7pm).
-If you are reading this outside that window, treat late September as the typical timing and check for the current year’s schedule.
+For open events, families should check the current school and Thurrock admissions information.
+If you are planning ahead, treat late September as the typical timing and confirm the current year’s schedule.

 Parents comparing options should use the FindMySchool Map Search to understand travel practicality and, when available, how distance has played into recent allocations for nearby schools.